Peacock struts into the streaming wars touting what makes it different

 “We certainly know there is a segment that is willing to pay money for more, but we also don’t want to make somebody feel like they have to,” he says.
 “You can still get a good experience that’s free.”

 Peacock’s premium tiers have more than 20,000 hours of content, while its free option has a respectable 13,000.
 (By comparison, when HBO Max was first unveiled, it promised 10,000 hours of content.
 Its service costs $15 a month.)
 Deciding what TV shows and films go behind its paywall comes down to a combination of third-party rights, consumer research, and human curation.
-As far as ads are concerned, Peacock limits it to a maximum of 5 minutes of commercials per hour, compared to an average 16 minutes in linear TV.
+As far as ads are concerned, Peacock limits it to a maximum of five minutes of commercials per hour, compared to an average of 16 minutes in linear TV.
 For films on Peacock, ads are front-loaded before the movie starts so there are no further interruptions.
 (Tubi, for example, does run ad blocks during films.)

 “It’s about how do we explore continuing to evolve the product in a way where the ads could be more endemic to your overall experience and as opposed to it being seen as a tax for getting access to content?”
 Strauss says.
 “Out of the gate, a very light ad load is demonstrating we’re putting our money where our mouth is.”